 Future of Retail

 Innovation Priority The Problem Space

-Consumer Consumers' role and acceptability of products and solutions Scaling technological innovation to achieve decarbonisation will involve greater consumer participation and action from all consumers.
-Some consumer-related touchpoints are covered in other sections allowing this one to lend some focus on innovation to promote consumer engagement and understanding of how their energy choices and behaviours relate to decarbonisation: Provision of compelling, transparent and easy to understand information (service, cost, benefits) to help inform consumer choice and encourage engagement in decarbonisation Products and services that suit consumers' needs and which effectively engage consumers in flexibility opportunities arising from demand following electricity generation, such as automation and smart usage Inclusive design and consumer acceptability of such products and services including accessibility, affordability and ongoing engagement
+Consumer Consumers' role and acceptability of products and solutions Achieving decarbonisation is likely to involve greater consumer participation in the energy system and more active involvement and decision-making (e.g. in decarbonising heat).
+Some consumer-related touchpoints are covered in other sections with this section focusing on innovation to promote consumer engagement and understanding of how their energy choices and behaviours relate to decarbonisation.
+This could include innovation: In inclusive design to solve the needs of consumers in vulnerable situations, ensuring accessibility, affordability, up-take and ongoing engagement so all consumers can benefit from a decarbonised and digitalised sector To provide compelling, transparent and easy to understand information (service, cost, benefits) to help inform consumer choice and encourage engagement in decarbonisation In products and services, such as automation and smart devices and control systems that suit consumers' needs and which enable them to provide flexibility to the energy system

 Data & Digitalisation

-Data & Digitalisation
+Innovation Priority The Problem Space

-Innovation Priority The Problem Space Cyber Security prevention, detection and recovery from cyber attacks Cyber security is a growing concern in many industries and in society as a whole.
+Cyber Security prevention, detection and recovery from cyber attacks Cyber security is a growing concern in many industries and in society as a whole.
 It is of particular concern within the downstream gas and electricity subsector due to its potential to disrupt essential services to consumers.
 Decarbonisation can further raise the cyber risks if increasingly decentralised control systems become accessible to cyber-attackers.
 For these reasons Ofgem is keen to explore Emerging techniques specific for preventing, detecting and recovering from cyber-attacks.
 Quantifying the cyber risks to essential consumer services Model based security engineering The point of contact specific to cyber topics is Chris Few, Head of Cyber Research & Development; chris.few@ofgem.gov.uk.